barthuijgen/factorio-mods/unlimited-resources/README.md

 # Unlimited Resources

-Ore patches cannot empty and are unlimted and automatically refill, configure numbers in mod settings!
+Ore patches cannot empty and are unlimited and automatically refill, configure numbers in mod settings!

 - When a ore patch depletes it is automatically refilled to the defined amount
 - When new parts of the map are generated ore patches are set to defined amount